List of Yu-Gi-Oh! GX characters: Senrigan Group

 A television promoter who attempts to set up a promotional duel between Aster Phoenix and Jaden Yuki.
 Mike later recruits Chazz Princeton to duel in Aster's place after stealing the Destiny End Dragoon card in the hopes Aster's career will fail.
 After telling Chazz to purposely lose to Jaden for the sake of television ratings, he sets up a similar duel between Chazz and Aster.
-During the card is recovered from Mike and he is arrested.
+However, the card is recovered from Mike and he is arrested.